github/docs/content/actions/using-workflows/sharing-workflows-secrets-and-runners-with-your-organization.md

 ## Sharing secrets{% ifversion actions-configuration-variables %} and variables{% endif %} within an organization

 You can centrally manage your secrets {% ifversion actions-configuration-variables %} and variables{% endif %} within an organization, and then make them available to selected repositories.
-This also means that you can update a secret {% ifversion actions-configuration-variables %} or variable{% endif %} in one location, and have the change apply to all repository workflows that use the it.
+This also means that you can update a secret {% ifversion actions-configuration-variables %} or variable{% endif %} in one location, and have the change apply to all repository workflows that use it.

 When creating a secret {% ifversion actions-configuration-variables %} or variable{% endif %} in an organization, you can use a policy to limit which repositories can access it.
 For example, you can grant access to all repositories, or limit access to only private repositories or a specified list of repositories.